fannynabis/chameleon-documentation-en/tabelle__datensatz.md

 Hier werden Felder, die in der aktuellen Sprache nicht übersetzt sind, aus der anderen Sprache kopiert.

-At this point those text fields will be translated from another language, in case that they are not translated within the current language.
+At this point those text fields will be copied from another language, in case that they are not translated within the current language.

 <br>